 If we are placing dental implants to secure the denture, the next phase will be the surgical implantation of the posts.
 These posts will replace the missing teeth roots and secure your denture.
 It takes several months for the tissues to heal properly and the posts to integrate with the jaw bone.

-how to Maintain Your New Dentures
+How to Maintain Your New Dentures

 Taking care of your new dentures is an important part of maintaining your oral health.
 Properly caring for your dentures will help them last longer, look better, and keep you healthy.
 Here are some tips on how to maintain your new dentures to ensure that you get the most out of them.
 From cleaning and brushing to storing and handling, these tips will help you keep your dentures in top condition.

-You should brush your new dentures at least once a day to remove food particles, plaque, and debris that accumulate on their surface.
-You can also use dental floss as an effective brushing tool to remove these particles from between teeth and along the gum line.
+You should brush your new dentures at least once a day.
+Remove food particles, plaque, and debris that accumulate on their surface.
+Also use dental floss as an effective brushing tool to remove these particles from between teeth and along the gum line.
+Rinsing your dentures after you brush or floss will help remove plaque and food particles too.

 Next, prepare an overnight soak solution in a jar or cup.
 Fill the jar up with water, or an overnight denture-safe cleaner.
 Then place your dentures in the jar overnight to allow the cleaning agents to get to work.
 This will help remove bacteria and plaque build-up, ensuring that your dentures stay healthy and looking their best!